will-henney/muse-hii-regions/notebooks/03-05-green-and-red-lines-extract.md

 mom7531[0].rebin(4).plot(vmin=-3.0, vmax=30.0, scale="linear")
 ```

-We can see a clear contamination by C II 7530.57, which comes from the filaments.
+We can see a slight contamination by C II 7530.57, which comes from the filaments. **But this is much better than before, now that I have reduced the wavelength range**

 ```python
 moments.save_moments_to_fits(